 The ocean covers 140 million square miles—that's more than 70% of the Earth's surface.
 An additional 2% of the planet is covered with lakes, rivers, and ponds.
 From the deepest depths of the Pacific's Mariana Trench to the shallow tide pools (see page 24 of the 2004/2005 Coastlines file size 37MB for an article on tide pools) of Salem Sound, these water bodies are home to more than 1.5 million aquatic species.

 Of these many life forms cohabitating in the world's water bodies, some are causing increasing concern to scientists and environmentalists… invasive species (also called alien, exotic, nonindigenous, and biological invaders).
-In general, a couple of criteria need to be met for a species to be considered invasive: 1) the species must have become established in an area far from where it originated; and 2) it must cause harm to the ecosystem or economy of the invaded area.
+In general, a couple of criteria need to be met for a species to be considered invasive: 1) the species must have become established in an area away from where it originated; and 2) it must cause harm to the ecosystem or economy of the invaded area.
 Determining harm is at times difficult, so those working to manage invasives often operate under the precautionary approach that any non-native species will have harmful impacts on some scale.

 In Massachusetts, invasive species are alive and, well, doing quite well (see page 33 of the 2002 Coastlines file size 4MB ).
 The European green crab and the common periwinkle snail, along with freshwater zebra mussels and water chestnuts, are a few examples of well established invasive species that are living and reproducing in Massachusetts—typically to the detriment of native species.
 Not only do they crowd out existing natives, but infestations of water chestnuts and Eurasian watermilfoil have clogged local lakes and ponds, making it difficult to boat, fish, or swim, while invasive tunicates have negatively affected eelgrass beds and threaten local scallop populations.
 Thousands of dollars have been spent to combat the effects of invasives in Massachusetts, making their presence a fiscal as well as environmental issue.
-(For more on aquatic invasives, see the Gulf of Maine's Marine Invasive Species report.)
+(For more on aquatic invasives, see the Gulf of Maine Council on the Marine Environment's Marine Invasive Species report.)

 SO WHAT CAN THE AVERAGE CITIZEN DO?